 Now the betrayer had arranged a signal with them: “The one I kiss is the man; arrest him and lead him away under guard.”
 Going at once to Jesus, Judas said, “Rabbi!” and kissed him.
 Mark 14:44-45

 In some cultures, strangers greet one another with a kiss.
-It’s custom, not personal affection.
-However, the kiss Judas gave Jesus is of the personal kind.
+It’s a custom, not necessarily a sign of personal affection.
+However, the kiss Judas gave Jesus was of the personal kind.
 In Greek, it was a ‘phileo’ kiss ~ showing deep love, affection, covenant, and relationship.
 Jesus wasn’t fooled.
 He saw it coming and Judas knew Jesus saw through it.
 It does reinforce, however, that betrayal is always personal or it’s not betrayal.
-It starts with two people in a covenant relationship but one turns on the other.

 Scripture says that Jesus ‘knew the hearts of men’ so even though the disciples didn’t see signs of Judas treachery on the horizon, Jesus did.
 He’d always known.
 Yet, Judas was hand picked anyway to fulfill the scriptures.
 Judas probably believed he was autonomous in his mutinous decisions but he was a pawn in the sovereign will of God.

 Since none of us are divine, we don’t always see it coming.
 We don’t know that the person we least suspect will hurt us so deeply.
 Good behavior and their internal divided kingdom veil who they really are.
 It is only as we look back that we can see signposts that posted a warning.
 In the end, it is a journey of wisdom and forgiveness.